How Trump's Latest Push For Abstinence Only-Education Harms LGBTQ+ Youth

 Those who advocate for abstinence-only educations argue that comprehensive sex ed can lead to "promiscuity," while AOUMs programs are engineered to curb that.
 But most research consistently shows that teaching students only about abstinence doesn't stop them from having sex.
 If anything, teens — regardless of their sexual orientation — just end up engaging in unsafe, unhealthy practices.

-Morimoto said that a shift away from what we know as comprehensive sex education would directly impact marginalized communities.
-"Fear-mongering, abstinence-only education programs will be devastating for young people," she said, "especially for LGBTQ people and teens of color."
+Morimoto said that a shift away from what we know as comprehensive sex education would directly impact marginalised communities.
+"Fear-mongering, abstinence-only education programs will be devastating for young people," she said, "especially for LGBTQ people and teens of colour."

 Advertisement